Netcracker/KubeMarine/documentation/Installation.md

 *OS specific*: No

-In `services.kubeadm` section, you can override the original settings for the kubeadm.
+In the `services.kubeadm` section, you can override the original settings for kubeadm.
-For more information about these settings, refer to the [Official Kubernetes Documentation](https://kubernetes.io/docs/reference/setup-tools/kubeadm/kubeadm-init/#config-file).
+For more information about these settings, refer to the official Kubernetes documentation at [https://kubernetes.io/docs/reference/setup-tools/kubeadm/kubeadm-init/#config-file](https://kubernetes.io/docs/reference/setup-tools/kubeadm/kubeadm-init/#config-file).
 By default, the installer uses the following parameters:

 |Parameter| Default Value                                            |